mrolle45/scopetools/scopetools/scopes.md

 Otherwise, the closure is the closure of its parent.

 Note: this cannot be computed until the *entire* module text has been processed and `outer._cleanup()` has been called for every `outer` which encloses `scope`.

+## Scope for eval() and exec()

+These functions do not have the same effect as their code strings would have if located in the same place directly in the scope.
+The difference is in the value of a variable which is captured from an enclosing scope.
+If there is a nonlocal declaration in the scope, then the results are the same.
+Otherwise, the value in the global scope is used (or a NameError is raised).

+The **eval scope** of a variable is the scope in which `eval()` will find the value.
+It uses the `globals()` and `locals()` values at the point where `eval()` is called.

+The **local scope** of a variable is the same, if it is found in `locals()`, otherwise it is a NameError.
+It is in `locals()` if its context is either Local or Nonlocal, but not if it is Capture or Global.

+These are implemented by the methods `scope.eval_scope(var)` and `scope.locals_scope(var)`, *resp.*, which are detailed below.

 # Scope Building